dagvonkr/WorkTogether/ReadMe.md

 ###Step 2: Add Team Members
 - Once your organization has been created, it's time to include your team members.

 - You can add your team members as administrators or you can create a subteam and choose what kind of access they will have.
+You will also have to specify which organization repositories the team will have access to.
+Look around the dashboard it's fairly intuitive.

 - An administrator will be able to merge pull requests to the upstream master.
 If you restrict your subteams they won't have this control.